bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[25]'
       -
         type: text
-        text: ".\_ Pluri-versality recognizes that other cosmologies and epistemologies can and do co-exist locally, nationally and globally.
+        text: ".\_ Pluriversality recognizes that other cosmologies and epistemologies can and do co-exist locally, nationally and globally.
 Nth-eyed seeing creates space for different worldviews to produce comprehensive solutions that will improve human and social conditions.
-This form of reconciliation is grounded in a philosophy of liberation and decolonization, which is designed to push epistemological and structural boundaries."
+Nth-eyed seeing as a form of reconciliation is grounded in a philosophy of liberation and decolonization, which by design pushes settler-colonial liberal-capitalist democracy’s epistemological and structural boundaries."
   -
     type: paragraph
     content:
       -
         type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Grosfoguel’s scholarship stresses the need to push boundaries.
-He maintains, for example, that pluri-versality contrasts with the support for a logic of capital accumulation (Grosfoguel 2016).
-Wet''suwet''en Hereditary Chief Na''moks brings this argument to light when he talks about the clash over pipeline development in his traditional territory.
-He reflects on the need to respect the Wet’suwet’en lifeworld, as follows:'
+        text: 'Grosfoguel’s scholarship, for example, emphasizes the need to push boundaries.
+He maintains that pluriversality conflicts with a logic of capital accumulation (Grosfoguel 2016).
+Wet’suwet’en Hereditary Chief Na’moks brings this argument to light when he talks about the clash over pipeline development in his traditional territory.
+He reflects on the importance of respecting the Wet’suwet’en lifeworld, as follows:'
   -
     type: paragraph
     content: